franciscop/franciscop.github.io/blog/the-future-of-serverjs/readme.md

 These are the ideas I have so far to improve from `server@1` to `server@2`:

 - **Import syntax** like you are used in `React` or any other modern front-end workflow.
 This is coming soon in native Node.js so you'll be able to work better.
-- **Simplified response** so you can work with it on your own a lot easier.
-Inspired by `fetch()` and that server-render is becoming less common in favor of APIs.
+- **Simplified response** because server templates are becoming more rare in favor of APIs.
 - **Improved error handling**.
 In v1 it's similar to Express, but we can do much better.
 - **Lightweight** with no dependencies (or bundled).
-Install it in ~10s and you are ready to go.
+Install it in ~2s and you are ready to go.
 - **Plugins** are something that I've been working on very hard but were never released.
 - **Tutorials** including how to make server.js from scratch and many others.
 - **Minimal breaking changes**.
 Let's keep all the good parts and improve the bad ones!